gcwilliams/ko-bootstrap-typeahead/README.md

 ```
 data-bind="
    dropdown: {
-    value: suggestion, // the observable bound to the selected value
+    suggestion: suggestion, // the observable bound to the selected value
     query: query, // the function called to get more data
     select: select // the function called when an item is selected
   }"